mark-ianz/SkillMatch/README.md

 ## 📝 License

-This project is part of an academic capstone project for Quezon City University.
+This project is part of an academic requirement for the subject **Systems Integration and Architecture 1** at Quezon City University.

 ---

 ## 👥 Contributors

 - Mark Ian Bustillo - Lead Developer
-- [Add other team members]

 ---